Onimusha: Dawn of Dreams: Plot

 The game takes place fifteen years after the defeat of Nobunaga Oda at the end of Onimusha 3: Demon Siege.
-Nobunaga's former vassal, Tokichiro Kinoshita takes the name of Hideyoshi Toyotomi as he unites Japan and brings an end to the Sengoku Period.
-But the peace comes to an end when the "Omen Star" appears in the sky: Several natural disasters occur as Hideyoshi sends his armies to attack the mainland Asia as the Genma resurface.
+Nobunaga's former vassal, Tokichiro Kinoshita takes the name of Hideyoshi Toyotomi as he unites Japan and brings an end to the Sengoku Period, but the peace comes to an end when the "Omen Star" appears in the sky: several natural disasters occur as Hideyoshi sends his armies to attack the mainland Asia as the Genma resurface.
 Hideyoshi, like his master before him, uses the Genma to enforce his power while they gather "cherry trees" across Japan to Kyoto.
 Only Hideyoshi's illegitimate son, Yūki Hideyasu, refuses to follow his father and fights him under the name of Soki.
 With a bagworm creature named Minokichi as his sole companion, Soki spends two years attacking and burning transports carrying trees that the Genma are transporting, led by Danemon Ban among those Soki killed in battle.
-In the process, he becomes known as the "Blue Demon."
+In the process, he becomes known as the "Blue Demon".

 Soki eventually comes across Akane "Jubei" Yagyū, a young member from the Yagyu clan who inherited Oni powers from her grandfather, the same Jubei Yagyu who defeated Nobunaga many decades ago.
 Joining forces with Soki to infiltrate where the trees are being prepared for travel to Kyoto, Jubei is revealed to have been sent by her grandfather to assassinate their clan's traitor Munenori Yagyū.
 As Jubei fails to defeat Munenori, Soki encounters his childhood friend Ohatsu and attempts to convince her that Hideyoshi is evil by revealing the "cheery trees" to be Genma Trees: structures created from human bodies that produce Genma Insects which control whoever ingests them.
-But Munenori incites Ohatsu to remain by his side as Soki is forced to run off to save Jubei.
+Munenori incites Ohatsu to remain by his side as Soki is forced to run off to save Jubei.
 The two later come across a monk named Tenkai Nankobo who has been searching for the one who carries the power of the "Black Oni", the God of Darkness.
-Tenkai also is wearing an oni gaunlet.
+Tenkai is also wearing an oni gauntlet.
 The group proceed to the castle of Hideyoshi's retainer Mitsunari Ishida, facing the lord's brainwashed warrior Sakon Shima as they save Roberto Frois, a Christian missionary from Spain who wants to take revenge on his guardian Luís Fróis for allying himself with the Genma.
 During their journey, Soki starts seeing a mysterious man in white.